Japanese company’s lander rockets toward moon with UAE rover - The Boston Globe

 It will take nearly five months for the lander and its experiments to reach the moon.

 The company ispace designed its craft to use minimal fuel to save money and leave more room for cargo.
-So it’s taking a slow, low-energy path to the moon, flying 1 million miles (1.6 million kilometers) from Earth before looping back and intersecting with the moon by the end of April.
+So it’s taking a slow, low-energy path to the moon, flying 1 million miles from Earth before looping back and intersecting with the moon by the end of April.

 Advertisement

 By contrast, NASA’s Orion crew capsule with test dummies took five days to reach the moon last month.
-The lunar flyby mission ends Sunday with a Pacific splashdown.
+The lunar flyby mission ended Sunday with a thrilling Pacific splashdown.

-The ispace lander will aim for Atlas crater in the northeastern section of the moon’s near side, more than 50 miles (87 kilometers) across and just over 1 mile (2 kilometers) deep.
-With its four legs extended, the lander is more than 7 feet (2.3 meters) tall.
+The ispace lander will aim for Atlas crater in the northeastern section of the moon’s near side, more than 50 miles across and just over 1 mile deep.
+With its four legs extended, the lander is more than 7 feet tall.

 Hitching a ride on the rocket was a small NASA laser experiment that is now bound for the moon on its own to hunt for ice in the permanently shadowed craters of the lunar south pole.